mongodb/devcenter/README.md

 ## Bundle Analyzer

 This project uses `@next/bundle-analyzer` to analyze our webpack bundles.
-If you want to analyze while building, prepend `ANALYZE=true` to your build command (`ANALYZE=true yarn build`).
+If you want to analyze while building, build with the `yarn build:analyze` command.
 This will allow the build to generate html files that show a bundle analysis.
 See [the `webpack-bundle-analyzer` repo](https://github.com/webpack-contrib/webpack-bundle-analyzer) for more info on the underlying tool.